aws/amazon-gamelift-agent/README_INTERNAL.md

 This should produce a ZIP file that only contains the standalone JAR (as well as some empty directories potentially, but no other files)

 ### Logs

-NOTE: This section is likely inaccurate for GameLiftAgent - it is an import from IPM (GLIFT-20131)

 The application is configured to create a `logs` directory with a time-specific application log file (eg. GameLiftAgent.log.2021-10-16-00).
 The `logs` directory will be created in the location the launch command originated.
 Most of the time this will be the package root (same location as this README), but when launching the application from IntelliJ, the directory was created in the workspace root (two levels up from here).

 The application log is configured to rotate every hour and be shared between the application and its subprocesses.